FMIG Manual

 Description

-This program runs every quarter and requires very little effort on the part of the FMIG coordinator.
-Students sign up to carry a pager for one week at a time and are paged to shadow deliveries with the UWFM residents.
-The beeper changes hands on Mondays and the coordinator’s job is to facilitate its return and check it out to the next person.
-There’s a sign in/out sheet that goes with the beeper.
+This program runs every quarter and requires very little effort on the part of the FMIG Advisors.
+Students sign up for one week at a time and are paged to shadow deliveries with the UWFM residents.

 Quarterly Duties